bearcms/demos/README.md

 - The `public` directory is the place you must point your browser to run the application.
 Here the `index.php` file just initializes the demo.
 Nothing interesting here.
 - The `data` directory stores the application data.
 Boring.
 - The `app` directory is the most interesting one.
 This is the place where the specific demo code is located.
-Everything starts with the `app/index.php` file, so be sure to check him first.
+Everything starts with the `app/index.php` file, so be sure to check here first.
 Comments on almost every line will help you along the way.

 ## Available demos